GabrielSilva2y3d/Java-Script-Dio/README.md

-# Java-Script-Dio
+# Pokedex
- Bootcamp Orange Tech javaScript
+ Bootcamp Orange Tech javaScript, creating an pokedex with JavaScript